Skip to footer content

 PDF Editing

-You can modify existing PDF documents by adding, deleting, or merging pages, changing metadata, applying passwords and permissions, adding digital signatures, and compressing the file size.
+You can modify existing PDF documents by adding, deleting, or merging pages, changing metadata, applying passwords and permissions, adding digital signatures, and compressing file size.
 You can also extract text, images, and form data from PDFs, or convert PDFs to HTML or images.

 PDF Generation

-You can create PDF documents from scratch using the IronPDF, or use the PDFDocument class to manipulate PDF elements such as text, images, shapes, annotations, bookmarks, and forms.
+You can create PDF documents from scratch using IronPDF, or use the PDFDocument class to manipulate PDF elements such as text, images, shapes, annotations, bookmarks, and forms.
 You can also use the PDFPrintOptions class to control the printing settings of the PDF.

 Getting Started with IronPDF